FadhilahBagas17/Portofolio/README.md

 # Result
-After creating multiple models for cacao disease detection, the model 'cocoa_disease_5' demonstrated the highest accuracy rate of 0.93.
-In comparison to the other models with accuracy rates ranging from 0.75 to 0.87, this particular model is significantly more accurate in predicting cacao disease.
+After conducting extensive experimentation and developing multiple models for detecting cacao diseases, the model 'cocoa_disease_5' exhibited the highest accuracy rate of 0.93.
+This shows that the model has the capability to identify and classify cacao diseases with a high degree of accuracy.
+In contrast, the other models developed in the experiment exhibited accuracy rates within a range of 0.75 to 0.87.
+This significant difference in accuracy rates between 'cocoa_disease_5' and the other models highlights its superior performance in predicting cacao diseases.
+The high accuracy rates achieved by the model have the potential to positively impact cocoa farming practices by enabling early detection of diseases, preventing spread, and minimizing crop damage.

 # Accuracy